borbware/unity-basics-course/unity-basics/3-assets.md

     - variations for the prefab presets
     - when you make changes into a prefab instance, you can set those changes to be the new default
     - [Docs: Instance overrides](https://docs.unity3d.com/Manual/PrefabInstanceOverrides.html)
+- overridden values in Inspector are indicated in **bold**
+---
 ## Tags & Layers
 - Edit > Project Settings > Tags and Layers
+---
 ### Tags
 - GameObject.FindWithtag("tagname");
 - GameObject.FindGameObjectsWithTag("tagname");
+---

 ### Layers
 - [Docs: Layers](https://docs.unity3d.com/Manual/Layers.html)
 - Some layers...